-The new solid state drives are currently be lauded as better than the traditional hard drives.
-In plain English, here is what the consumer should be looking for.
+The new solid state drives are currently lauded as better than the traditional hard drives.
+In plain English, here is what consumers need to know.

-An SDD is Solid Disk Drive and works much the same way as these new flash or thumb drive keys work.
+An SSD is Solid State Drive and works much the same way as these new flash or thumb drive keys work.
 There are no moving parts.
 Instead, data is stored in tiny electronic switches that remember their position even when there is no power to the device.
-SDDs are both faster and generally more expensive than traditional HDDs.
+SSDs are both faster and generally more expensive than traditional HDDs.
 They may be ideal for certain applications that require higher speeds and robustness from vibration or drops.
 They are not however good for all applications.

-The biggest concern we have with SDDs here at B.A.
+The biggest concern we have with SSDs here at B.A.
 C.S. is their inability to recover from disk faults.
-The nature of an SDD’s method of storage makes them much more susceptible to immediate and unrecoverable loss of data and performance issues over time.
+The nature of an SSD’s method of storage makes them much more susceptible to immediate and unrecoverable loss of data and performance issues over time.
 We have done some research and are including a few quotes from engineers around the world:

 [D]espite their performance advantages, SSDs only have a 10% market share compared to HDDs for a couple of reasons.
 First and foremost, they’re expensive.
 HDDs today average around 3-4 cents per GB, compared to 25-30 cents for SSDs.
 Dec 7, 2018https://www.makeuseof.com/tag/data-recovered-failed-ssd/ June 2019